BOARD, OFFICERS AND STANDING COMMITTEE REPRESENTATIVES

 Hera Abbasi is a Government and Regulatory Affairs Executive at IBM, where she works on market access and global trade across a range of tech issues.

-Erin Ennis has been Senior Director for Global Public Policy at Dell since July 2019.
-In that position, she leads the company’s international trade, privacy, and cybersecurity policy work, as well as other issues.
+Erin Ennis, Senior Director, Global Public Policy.
+Erin Ennis is Senior Director for Global Public Policy at Dell.
+In that position, she leads the company’s international and global public policy work, including on international trade.

-Ennis joined Dell after nearly three decades in Washington.
-As Senior Vice President of the US-China Business Council (USCBC) from 2005 to 2019, she directed USCBC’s government affairs and advocacy work for US companies and oversaw the organization’s business advisory services.
-She also led a coalition of other trade associations on issues of interest to companies doing business with China.
-Prior to joining USCBC, Ms. Ennis worked at Kissinger McLarty Associates, an international consulting firm headed by former Secretary of State Henry Kissinger and former White House Chief of Staff Thomas “Mack” McLarty.
-At Kissinger McLarty, Ms. Ennis was responsible for implementing strategies for international business clients on trade matters, primarily in Vietnam and Japan.
+Prior to joining Dell, Ms. Ennis served as Senior Vice President of the US-China Business Council (USCBC) from 2005 to 2019, she directed USCBC’s government affairs and advocacy work for US companies and oversaw the organization’s business advisory services.
+Ms. Ennis previously worked at Kissinger McLarty Associates, an international consulting firm, working with international business clients on trade matters, primarily in Vietnam and Japan.